isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Freeplane](http://www.freeplane.org/wiki/index.php/Main_Page) - A spin-off from Freemind.
 Similar, but might be more to your liking.
 Supposed to have added some features that were percieved to have been missing from Freemind, and supposed to be on a faster release schedule.
 [Linux, Mac, Windows]
 - [XMind](http://www.xmind.net/) - Perhaps a little more slick than Freemind/Freeplane.
 Be aware that although there is a paid-for "Pro" version, the normal version is totally FOSS.
 [Linux, Mac, Windows]
 - [Docear](http://www.docear.org/) - Docear also has a decent mind-map function.
 It's integration with your references list make it very well suited for mapping out a writing project.
 [Linux, Mac, Windows]
+- [ArgoUML](http://argouml.tigris.org/) - UML is a kind of visual map for formal computational models.
+It's more than that, but it shares some similarities to the "mind-map" idea, so I'm including Argo UML here.
+Argo is probably the best FOSS UML tool I've come across, but there are a lot of alternatives available.
+[Linux, Mac, Windows]

 ---